 - The nations formerly pertaining to the Spanish East Indies are sometimes loosely included in this definition, as their cultures have some Spanish or Latin American elements.

-- It was first adopted by the United States government during the administration of Richard Nixon
+- It was first adopted by the United States government during the Nixon administration.

-- Latino (derived from Latino Americano) refers specifically to people living in the US of Latin American nationality and their US-born descendants.
+- Latino refers specifically to people living in the U.S. who are of Latin American nationality; the term also refers to their U.S.-born descendants.
 Latin America refers to countries in South America and North America (including Central America and the islands of the Caribbean) whose inhabitants mostly speak Romance languages, although Native American languages are also spoken there.

-- The term was brought into use because the Nixon administration could not fit the racially mixed North, Central and South Americans into an established race group since they are mostly mestizo and mulato (white european mixed with black slaves and local Indian/Native tribes).
-Mestizo and Mulato was considered inferior to White and they knew most people would not identify with the labels, so Hispanic and Latino labels were selected for use.
-Since the late 90's Hispanic/Latino labels were questioned and forced the Census to put a disclaimer that Hispanic or Latino were ethnic and not racial terms which unfortunately is not the case.
-Both government, law enforcement and the media utilize the terms when describing people (i.e. one of the suspects was a white male while the other was a hispanic male....) in their broadcasts.
+- In the U.S., the term was brought into use because the Nixon administration could not fit the racially mixed North, Central, and South Americans into an established racial group since they are mostly mestizo and multiracial following, for example, white Europeans' raping of African slaves (see also history of the term mulatto).
+Mestizos and mulattoes were considered inferior to whites, and the administration knew most people would not identify with the labels; as such, Hispanic and Latino labels were selected for use.
+Since the late 1990s, Hispanic/Latino labels were questioned and forced the Census to put a disclaimer that Hispanic or Latino were ethnic and not racial terms.
+However, in spite of this, government, law enforcement, and the media often utilize the terms when describing race (e.g., "One of the suspects was a white male, while the other was a Hispanic male.").

 - Latino is used more often on the West Coast and especially California.

-- Over 70% of Mexicans are mestizo, while Argentina has the least percentage of mixed race people.
+- Over 70% of Mexicans are mestizo, while Argentina has the lowest percentage of multiracial people.

 According to a survey released by the Pew Hispanic Center, only 24% of "Hispanic" adults said they most often identified themselves as Hispanic or Latino.
-About half said they identified themselves most frequently by their family's national origin, e.g. Mexican, Cuban or Salvadoran.
-An additional 21% said they called themselves American most often, a figure that climbed to 40% among those born in the U.S. Most people are beginning to find it offensive to be called hispanic or latino and prefer to be called simply by their true ethnic group such as Mexican, Colombian, Bolivian etc.
+About half said they identified themselves most frequently by their family's national origin — e.g., Mexican, Cuban, Salvadoran, etc. An additional 21% said they called themselves American most often, a figure that climbed to 40% among those born in the U.S.